-Writers Write is a writing resource and this post is about the importance of theme.
+This post is about the importance of theme in fiction writing.
 How do you find the theme of your story?

 The theme of a good novel is woven into the story.
 It is so intrinsically linked to the story that it seems inseparable.
 It should seem impossible to tell the story without it, as if the whole story revolves around it.
 The author planned that, right?